knryu/SK_BIG_DATA_EDU/HIVE/Exam.md

   ON (B.ORDER_ID = C.ORDER_ID)
 WHERE
   A.brand like 'Dualcore%'
-GROUP BY A.PROD_ID, A.BRAND, A.NAME, DAT
+GROUP BY A.BRAND,DAT
-ORDER BY A.name, dat
+ORDER BY dat
 ;

 =>